-The various rates are set out in the Funding Impact Statement included in the 2018-2028 Long Term Plan (LTP).
-The overall increase in rate revenue for 2020-21 is 2.92% percent, down from a proposed 5.06% percent increase for year three of the LTP.
-You can view details of the Funding Impact Statement and Financial Strategy in the 2020/21 Annual Plan (PDF, 728KB)
+The various rates are set out in the Funding Impact Statement included in the 2021-2031 Long Term Plan (LTP).
+The overall increase in rate revenue for 2021-22 is 6.33%.
+You can view details of the Funding Impact Statement and Financial Strategy in the 2021 -2031 Long Term Plan

-The rates and charges are detailed exclusive of GST.
+The rates and charges in the Long Term Plan are detailed exclusive of GST.

 Setting of Rates

 Each property in the district pays toward the provision of facilities and services for the community by way of rates.

 All rateable properties pay a Uniform Annual General Charge which is the same amount for all properties.
 They also pay General Rates which are calculated on the capital value of the property.

 Where services are provided to some areas of the district and not in others, or where Council believes there is a greater benefit to some properties, a Targeted Rate is applied to those properties that have access to or benefit from a particular service.
 More information on the sources of the Opotiki District Council funding is contained in the following information.

 1. That the report titled “Setting Of 2021-22 Rates, Due Dates for Payment, and the Penalties Regime” be received.

 2. That the Opotiki District Council, pursuant to the provisions of the Local Government (Rating) Act 2002, set the following rates for the period 1 July 2021 to 30 June 2022: